-- Use the Factory Defaults function on System Tools -> Factory Defaults page in the Router's Web-based Utility. - 2) Use the Factory Default Reset button: Press the Reset button for five seconds and then wait for the Router to reboot. - WAN: This WAN port is where you will connect the DSL/cable Modem, or Ethernet. - > 1,2,3,4 (LAN): These ports (1, 2, 3, 4) connect the Router to the local PC(s). - > Wireless antenna: To receive and transmit the wireless data.
+- Use the Factory Defaults function on "System Tools → Factory Defaults" page in the Router's Web-based Utility. - 2) Use the Factory Default RESET button: With the Router powered on, use a pin to press and hold the RESET button (about 5 seconds) until the SYS LED becomes quick-flash from slow-flash.
+And then release the button and wait the Router to reboot to its factory default settings. - Wireless antenna: To receive and transmit the wireless data.